 There’s no arguing that the quality and quantity of Evernote’s features are impressive.
 Not only that, but the intuitive functionality of the app makes it downright pleasant to use.
 There’s not another note-taking app out there that can offer everything Evernote can in one neatly wrapped package.
 Still, the upgrades aren’t cheap (the Premium account will cost you $69.99/year and the Business Account is $14.99 per month per user) and whether Evernote is worth the cost depends entirely on how frequently you plan to use it, on which devices, and for what purpose.
 We highly recommend giving the Basic Account a try before you commit to a paid plan.
 When it comes down to entering those credit card digits, you may find that you can live without some of the features and go with a more affordable (or free) alternative.

-Free and paid versions with Office 365; Available for web, Windows desktop, Mac, iOs, and Android
+Free and paid versions with Office 365; Available for iOS, Android, web, and Windows desktop

 While OneNote does sort of have paid options, you don’t lose a single feature by opting for the free version (though you do get less cloud storage, at only 5GB as opposed to the 1TB shared across all apps if you have an Office subscription).
 You can create notes and notebooks, tag entries, restore older versions of notes, insert audio clips, clip content from web pages, mark up embedded media, and make sketches with your finger or stylus.
 You don’t have to worry about getting stuck without access to your information because you can always access your notes when you’re offline.
 If you want to work together on something, you can share notes to let other users view and edit them.
 If you decide to get a full Microsoft Office subscription, OneNote integrates nicely with the other Office apps, allowing you to do things like create notes from your Outlook emails or embed spreadsheets from Excel.
 Where OneNote falls a little short, however, is in its user interface.